xandrade/Talkpython.fm-Notable-Packages/README.md

-# Talkpython.fm-Notable-Package
-[unofficial] Talkpython.fm | Notable PyPI or Conda packages
+# [unofficial] Talkpython.fm | A Compilation of Notable PyPI or Conda Python Packages

 # Episode 333